EndPointCorp/end-point-blog/2012/01/30/protecting-auditing-postgresql-data.html.md

 <a href="/blog/2012/01/30/protecting-auditing-postgresql-data/image-0-big.png"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5703579175260784338" src="/blog/2012/01/30/protecting-auditing-postgresql-data/image-0.png" style="float:right; margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 310px; height: 320px;"/></a>

-PostgreSQL functions can be written in [many languages](http://www.postgresql.org/docs/9.1/static/xplang.html).
+PostgreSQL functions can be written in [many languages](http://www.postgresql.org/docs/current/static/xplang.html).
 These languages fall into two categories, 'trusted' and 'untrusted'.
-Trusted languages cannot do things "outside of the database", such as writing to local files, opening sockets, sending email, connecting to other systems, etc. Two such languages are [PL/pgSQL](http://www.postgresql.org/docs/9.1/static/plpgsql.html) and and [PL/Perl](http://www.postgresql.org/docs/9.1/static/plperl.html).
+Trusted languages cannot do things "outside of the database", such as writing to local files, opening sockets, sending email, connecting to other systems, etc. Two such languages are [PL/pgSQL](http://www.postgresql.org/docs/current/static/plpgsql-overview.html) and and [PL/Perl](http://www.postgresql.org/docs/current/static/plperl.html).
 For "untrusted" languages, such as PL/PerlU, all bets are off, and they have no limitations placed on what they can do.
 Untrusted languages can be very powerful, and sometimes dangerous.

 One of the reasons untrusted languages can be considered dangerous is that they can cause side effects outside of the normal transactional flow that cannot be rolled back.
 If your function writes to local disk, and the transaction then rolls back, the changes on disk are still there.
 Working around this is extremely difficult, as there is no way to detect when a transaction has rolled back at the level where you could, for example, undo your local disk changes.

 However, there are times when this effect can be very useful.
-For example, in a [ recent thread](http://postgresql.1045698.n5.nabble.com/Logging-access-to-data-in-database-table-td5430079.html) on the PostgreSQL "general" mailing list (aka pgsql-general), somebody asked for a way to audit SELECT queries into a logging table that would survive someone doing a ROLLBACK.
+For example, in an [email thread](https://www.postgresql.org/message-id/flat/CAH3i69mC1prNKr8y5D2bBosngCLM0eCtiQmGBePd%2BpLFZcOT-Q%40mail.gmail.com#CAH3i69mC1prNKr8y5D2bBosngCLM0eCtiQmGBePd+pLFZcOT-Q@mail.gmail.com) on the PostgreSQL "general" mailing list (aka pgsql-general), somebody asked for a way to audit SELECT queries into a logging table that would survive someone doing a ROLLBACK.
 In other words, if you had a function named weapon_details() and wanted to have that function log all requests to it by inserting to a table, a user could simply run the query, read the data, and then rollback to thwart the auditing:

 ```sql
 BEGIN;